commita/spi-wireframe/README.md

 combined **following alphabetical order**.
 So if you have dependency between files, name them accordingly.

-The final version will be combined with ender libraries too.
+The final version will be combined with Ender libraries too.
 The idea is to have exactly one final javascript file.

 ### CSS via Stylus

 Stylesheets stay in `/stylesheet/*.styl`.

-The same process happens as to JavaScript files.
-Compress, name ordered combining and single output with bootstrap.
+The same process happens as to JavaScript files: compiling, compressing and name ordered combining into a single output with bootstrap included.

 ### Ender packages